 my coworkers are passing around a list of reasons they hate working with me by Alison Green on December 1, 2014 A reader writes: I just started a new job three months ago and there isn’t any type of process – I’m in the weeds and on my own here, which has contributed to a handful of issues.
 A coworker has been taking inventory of all my failures since my second month here, and is passing a list of them around to other coworkers for them to add their input.
 It’s turned into a “Reasons Why It’s a Pain Working With (my name)” list.
 And despite my hard exterior, it’s damaging and hurtful to think that people are gleefully adding my faults to a list.
 I feel like this is an issue that needs to be handled via HR.
 The coworker is not my boss, and no one asked him to create this list.
 But he uses it as ammunition whenever possible.
 Do I have a valid argument to complain to HR?
 Whoa, what?
 Hard exterior or not, anyone would find this hurtful.
 It’s unprofessional, openly nasty, and pretty damn outrageous.
 If I were your manager, I’d be seriously thinking about firing your coworker right now.
 At a minimum, she’d be getting a Very Serious, Absolutely Final warning conversation and an explanation that we don’t allow assholes on our team.
 And that’s who you should talk to: your manager, not HR.
 Your manager is the one who should be managing these sorts of issues.
 But before you do that, ideally I’d like to see you say something to the coworker who’s responsible for this list, for a couple of reasons.
 First, addressing it calmly and directly says that you’re not someone to be bullied and that you’re not going to just sink into the ground when someone does something so flagrantly obnoxious.
 Second, it’s possible that your boss will ask you if you’ve tried to address it with the coworker yourself, and — while you’re certainly not obligated to in a situation as egregious as this one — it’s usually better if you can say that you have.
 If you’re willing to talk to the coworker, I’d start by saying something like, “I’d like to talk to you about the concerns you have about my performance” — and then hear her out.
 It’s possible that, despite this coworker’s totally unacceptable behavior, there are actually legitimate concerns in the mix here, and those are worth hearing about if so.
 But after that, I’d say, “What’s up with the list you’re creating about why it’s difficult to work with me?” … and “I’m not amused and I’d like you to stop” … .and “If you have concerns about my work, I think we should meet with (manager) and talk them through, but this isn’t an acceptable way to handle them.”
 And then, to the manager, I’d say something like: “I spoke with Jane about this but felt it was enough of a concern that I want to talk with you about it to.
 Jane has created and is circulating a list about why she doesn’t like working with me.
 I’ve spoken with her directly about it, but I’m really taken aback by this, and it’s creating a difficult environment to work in.”
 If your boss has any manager genes at all, she’ll be outraged and put a stop to the list-making/circulating, and will make it abundantly clear to your coworker that she needs to treat you professionally and pleasantly.
 She’ll also probably look into what’s causing such animosity among your coworkers (so if you have a sense of what’s led to this, it’ll be helpful to share that with her preemptively).
 Beyond dealing with the immediate issue of the list, there’s also the question of how to work effectively in an environment where people are behaving like this.
 It’s hard to give concrete recommendations without knowing more, but it’ll probably be helpful to think about questions like: * Is there something about the culture there that makes this kind of behavior acceptable, or if your horrid coworker an outlier?
 If the latter, this will be easier to move past.
 If the former, this might just be a crappy place to work. * Aside from your horrid coworker’s bad behavior, how are you performing and relating to your coworkers?
 Could they have legitimate concerns on either of those fronts, and if so, what can you do to resolve those?
 (You don’t want to get so sidetracked by the list debacle that you don’t look at this question as well, even if it feels unfair.) * What kind of feedback are you getting from your manager, and how does she handle this situation once it’s brought to her attention?
 That will give you some useful insight into what type of support you’re likely to get from her and how she views your work overall.
 Good luck.
 Read an update to this letter here.
-You may also like:how do employers know if you're answering "have you ever been fired" honestly?birthday cards are causing mayhem in our officehere's some free help preparing for job interviews { 279 comments }
+You may also like:birthday cards are causing mayhem in our officehere's some free help preparing for job interviewsam I really supposed to bug my coworkers to get my projects handled? { 279 comments }

 Sam* December 1, 2014 at 11:02 am Is this third grade?
 What awful people.
 OP, I want to take you out for beer and tell you to ignore those jerks.